 Leaks can be sneaky.
 Leaks from pipes and other fixtures can often go unnoticed, spawning unwanted mold that can be difficult to remove.
 Rot and mold are health hazards and can leave your business liable if employees or customers become ill.
 The best way to prevent long-term water damage is to schedule regular maintenance checkups with a professional plumbing company that knows what to look for.
 An experienced plumber can offer in-depth pipe leak testing and sewer leak detection services.

 Clogged drains can be a recurrent problem for businesses—especially restaurants that frequently use kitchen sinks.
 A clogged drain can lead to damaged pipes, which can be costly to fix and replace.
 To avoid the clogged drain issue, follow these tips:

-Avoid putting certain types of foods in the garbage disposal.
-Foods that are difficult to break down (e.g. banana peels, eggshells, coffee grounds, etc.) can lead to clogged drains.
+- Avoid putting certain types of foods down the drain.
+Foods that are difficult to break down (e.g. eggshells, coffee grounds, etc.) can lead to clogged drains.

 Hot Water Supply Failure

 Commercial hot water supply systems are far more complicated than residential systems, and they must adhere to strict licensing guidelines and board regulations.
 When dealing with heat loss, it’s best to immediately call a commercial plumber to fix the issue.
 You may need to add insulation, replace a malfunctioning thermostat, or completely replace the water heating unit.
 A commercial plumber will be able to make recommendations on the best course of action.
 To prevent future water heater issues, it’s best to schedule regular maintenance checks to ensure that the system is in good health and to proactively make minor repairs.